News & Updates

 Update on IRS Economic Impact Payments

-The AEA Team, along with the rest of the country, have been watching the news for updates on the second round of Economic Impact Payments, or stimulus payments.
+As we are sure you have heard in the news, the third round of Economic Impact Payments, or stimulus payments, is on the way.
 We know how important and vital these funds are for local families, our community, and you - our valued members.
-As eligible recipients await the stimulus payments, we found the following information from the IRS Economic Impact Payments Website very helpful:
+As eligible recipients await the stimulus payments, we encourage you to visit the IRS Economic Impact Payments Website

 Branch Hours and Access

-- The week of November 30th, we received confirmation that a member-facing team member at our Central Branch tested positive for Covid-19.
-The employee was last in branch on November 20th.
+- The week of March 1st, we received confirmation that two member-facing team members at our Parker Branch tested positive for Covid-19.
+The employees were last in branch on March 2nd.

 We are committed to doing our part in stopping the spread of Covid-19 through the following efforts: